Mohamed-Amine-Dogui/ResidenceManager/README.md

 The **content of the UI must be entirely in French** (labels, text, headings, etc.).

-This page represents the **Accueil (Dashboard) page** of a residence manager app and should include:
+This page represents the **Dashboard page** of a residence manager app and should include:

 ### 1. Date Picker